colewinfield/C-Subset-Compiler/README.md

 A C-subset compiler (exclusion of typedef, structs, and pointers) built with Yacc, Flex, and LLVM.
-Capable of compiling conditional logic, arithmetic, and looping with string, integer, and double types and variables.
+Capable of compiling conditional logic, arithmetic, function declaration, function calling, variable declaration (with symbol table) and looping.
+Types: string, integer, and double